derekburton/nku-project/README.md

 # Coaster Reviews

+### Update for Assignment Due 5-2-2014

+* This adds reviews to the application, and you can only add a review to the application if you are logged in.
+* Logged in users can see their reviews.

 ### Update for Assignment Due 4-18-2014

 * This adds users to the application, in which you can only create a coaster if you are logged in.